csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

     * The result, the station id is sometimes in accordance with the previous data, at times missing, and at others a combination of alphanumeric characters.

+1. Some station names have duplicates that end with a word or symbol in parathesis.

+    * *Establish* a single unique name per station.

+    * There are two sources of duplicates: those that end with "(*)" and those that end with "(Temp)".

-2. There are some station names that corresponds to quality checks or other.
+1. There are some station names that corresponds to quality checks or other.
     * *Filter* these stations when interest on insights only about customers

     * Relevant NEW IDS: 310, 311, 312, 631, 455, and 45 (hubbard warehouse)